Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/New-MsolServicePrincipalCredential.md

 The default value is symmetric.

 >[!IMPORTANT]
 >Asymmetric keys are recommended.
-Symmetric keys aren't secure and will be disabled.
+Symmetric keys aren't secure and will be disabled for service principals that access Microsoft first-party applications.

 ```yaml
 Type: ServicePrincipalCredentialType